jes/ngindock/README.md

     health_sleep: 5

+### grace_period (optional)

+A number of seconds to sleep between the new container becoming healthy and stopping the old container.
+This is to allow for completion of long-running requests that are still being handled by the old container.

+If this field is not present, then no sleep will occur.

+Example:

+    grace_period: 30

 ### docker_opts (optional)

 Extra parameters you want to pass to `docker run`.
 This will be split on space characters